 Kate has extended her technical knowledge, qualifications and understanding of the power of food education in young children's lives both through developing practical food teaching with Purple Kitchen since 2003 and further study with an MSc in Food Policy from City University, London (2010).
-Kate is a Fellow of the Royal Society for the Promotion of Health and is a trustee of the sensory food education charity Flavour School.
+Kate is a trustee of the sensory food education charity Flavour School.

 Sally Brown and Kate Morris